Tomato Chicken Curry Recipe (Tamatar Murgh)

 How to make chicken curry with tomatoes in a pressure cooker?

 Follow the same recipe mentioned in the recipe card in a pressure cooker instead of a pan.
-Once you add red chili powder and salt, add 1 cup water and close the lid of the cooker.
+Once you add red chili powder and salt, add 1 cup of water and close the lid of the cooker.
 Pressure cook for 2-3 whistles on high heat.
-Remove the cooker from heat and let the pressure release naturally.
-Open the cooker, add garam masala and cilantro, give it a mix, and serve hot.
+Remove the cooker from the heat and let the pressure release naturally.
+Open the cooker, add garam masala and cilantro, mix, and serve hot.

 Press the SAUTE button and follow the recipe until the salt is added to the pot.
-Add ½ cup water and close the lid of the instant pot.
+Add ยฝ cup of water and close the lid of the Instant Pot.
 Press PRESSURE COOK and set the timer to 6 minutes at high pressure.
 Once the timer goes off, let the pressure release naturally for 10 minutes.
 Release the remaining pressure manually and open the lid.
 Add garam masala and cilantro, mix, and serve hot.

 This curry can be stored in an airtight container in the fridge for 3-4 days.